mkner/robo-time/docs/test.rst

 .. py:mod:: py_mod

-| Short command line functions to quickly
+| The test module contains short command line functions to
-| check on and compare formatting of all clocks
+| quickly check on and compare formatting of all clocks
 |

 - Clock (UptimeClock)
 - WorldClock